Emrion/bin-upgrade/README.md

 * **XX.x-RELEASE**: upgrade to this release.
 ---------------------------------

-Doing an upgrade involves several things:
+Doing an upgrade involves several things, among them:
 - Make a backup of the system (if not automatic).
 - Disable some module loading at startup to avoid crash.
 - Disable the graphical login manager if any.